its New 2019-2020 Season

 April 18 has two performances – 2:00 pm and 7:30 pm

 *Indicates Season Offering.
 Flex Passes (Season Tickets) Apply.

 Regular Ticket Prices: General Admission – $17, Senior and Military Discount – $15, Student Discount – $7

 Groups of 10 (or more) Prices: $15 General Admission, $13 Senior/Military

-Season Ticket Packages (Flex Passes) are available for purchase May 1, 2018.
-This 6-pack of passes are good for the season offerings ($75 Seniors, $85 General)
+Season Ticket Packages (Flex Passes) are available for purchase May 1, 2019.
+This 6-pack of passes to use any way you like apply to the 5 season offerings ($75 Seniors, $85 General)